mbozis/OAI_5G_scripts/README.md

 Usage:  ./oaitest [OPTION]... [+VALUE]

    -c, --checkue                               check UE registration status to 5G Network

-  -C, --checkngi           check RAN connection to core network

-  -u, --uplink [value]     create traffic to uplink.
+  -C, --checkngi                              check RAN connection to core network -p, --pdusession                         check pdu session creation in UPF and PFCP switch Packet Detection Rule list -u, --uplink [value]                     create traffic to uplink.
 Value needs to be in bps
                                                        example for 30Mbps: -u 30M
   -d, --downlink [value]                create traffic to downlink.
 Value needs to be in bps
                                                        example for 30Mbps: -d 30M

-  -t  --time [value]      time to execute downlink and uplink tests (used with '-d' and '-u' arguments)
+  -t  --time [value[                         time to execute downlink and uplink tests (used with '-d' and '-u' arguments)
                                                        [value] is in seconds.
-If not defined default value is 10
+If not defined default value is 10 -s, --speedtest                            run speedometer tool in oaitun_ue1 interface in UE host
+                                                       (if not already installed, install with sudo apt-get install -y speedometer)
   -r, --rtt                                         measure rtt executing ping commands in both uplink and
                                                       downlink
+  -m, --monitor [FILENAME]      starts monitoring L1, MAC and RRC producing logs and figures in figures directory.
+                                                     The names of files produced contain the chosen [FILENAME] string
+  --stats [PROTOCOL]                 displays stats of selected protocol.
+                                                     [PROTOCOL] can be L1, MAC or RRC

-  -h, --help               print this help message

-  --dmax                   get downlink throughput

-  --umax                   get uplink trhoughput
+  -h, --help                                   print this help message --dmax                                      get downlink maximum throughput --umax                                      get uplink maximum throughput

 **./startgnb**